DSR-RHIT/me447-visualizing-data/cm/cm402-rhetoric-design-basics.md

 **Visual clarity**

-1. Make the data stand out.
-2. Deemphasize grid lines and distinguish grid lines from data.
+1. Make the data prominent.
+Deemphasize grid lines and distinguish grid lines from data.
-3. Avoid superfluity.
-4. Use visually prominent graphical elements to show the data.
+2. Avoid superfluity; eliminate “chart junk.”
-5. Overlapping plotting symbols must be visually distinguishable.
+3. Overlapping plotting symbols must be visually distinguishable.
-6. Superposed data sets must be readily visually assembled.
+4. Superposed data sets must be readily visually assembled.
-7. Do not clutter the interior of the axis rectangle.
+5. Do not clutter the interior of the axis rectangle.
-8. Make the data rectangle slightly smaller than the axis rectangle.
+6. Make the data rectangle slightly smaller than the axis rectangle.
-9. Tick marks should point outward.
-10. Do not overdo the number of tick marks or tick mark labels.
+7. Do not overdo the number of tick marks or tick mark labels.
-11. Attempt to preserve visual clarity under reduction and reproduction.
-12. Use color that can be distinguished by people with color-vision deficiency.
+8. Use color that can be distinguished by people with color-vision deficiency.
-13. The graph must be consistent with the text.
+9. The graph must be consistent with the text.
-14. Proofread graphs.
+10. Proofread graphs.

 **Clear understanding**

 1. Draw data to scale.
-2. Select an aspect ratio “banks to 45” or that is flatter rather than steeper.
+2. Select an aspect ratio that “banks to 45” or that is flatter rather than steeper.
-3. Do not show changes in one dimension by area or volume.
+3. Do not show changes in one dimension by area (2D) or volume (3D).
+4. Eliminate gratuitous 3D effects.
-4. Use a common baseline wherever possible.
+5. Use a common baseline wherever possible.
-5. Label data directly when it doesn’t clutter the graph.
+6. Label data directly when it doesn’t clutter the graph.
-6. Don’t require the audience to make calculations that a computer can make easily.
 7. Plot the variable of interest.
-If interested in change, plot the change, not before and after.
+If interested in change, plot the change; if difference, plot the difference.
-8. Groups of charts need consistency in order, color, and other graphical elements.
+8. Use order, color, and other graphical elements consistently among groups of charts.
 9. If more than one principle applies and they conflict with one another, choose the principle least likely to mislead.